Sleep needs of babies and toddlers: Everything parents need to know

 • Establish fixed daily routines

-A structured daily routine – with fixed meal times and regular activities – promotes your child's sleep: e.g. breastfeeding/bottle – hygiene – breakfast – fresh air – breastfeeding/bottle – darkening – sleep ritual – nap etc.
+A structured daily routine – with set meal times and regular activities – supports your child's sleep: for example, breastfeeding/bottle – hygiene – breakfast – fresh air – breastfeeding/bottle – darkening the room – sleep ritual – nap, etc.

 • Introduce rituals

-Establish recurring elements that initiate bedtime – both during the day and in the evening.
+Establish recurring elements that signal bedtime – both during the day and in the evening.

 How much should babies sleep?

-The sleep needs and duration of babies and toddlers vary depending on age and developmental stage.
-Each child is also individual, and just like adults, there are long and short sleepers.
-And did you know that most factors influencing the "internal clock" and sleep habits are genetically determined?
+The sleep needs and sleep duration of babies and toddlers vary depending on age and stage of development.
+Each child is also individual, and just like adults, there are those who sleep a lot and those who sleep little.
+And did you know that most factors influencing the "internal clock" and sleep habits are inherited?

-To give you a small guide to sleep duration and needs, you will find an overview of sleep requirements in hours from newborns to children up to one year old in the following table.
+To give you a small guide on sleep duration and needs, you will find in the following table an overview of the sleep needs in hours from newborns to children up to one year old.

 Your child's need for sleep is one thing, but the following questions are also important in this context: How long can your child stay awake from one sleep to the next without becoming overtired or being put down too early?
 How many naps does your little one need at what age, and when do changes in daytime naps occur?
-When should the last daytime nap end at the latest so that nighttime sleep is not only possible again at 9 p.m.?
+When should the last daytime nap end at the latest so that nighttime sleep can begin before 9 p.m.?

 How long should a child stay awake during the day?

-The awake times and sleep rhythm vary from child to child.
+Wakefulness periods and sleep patterns vary from child to child.
 Some children can stay awake longer.
-Other children get tired quickly and need a nap again after a few hours.
-It should also not be overlooked that a nap can start earlier if the previous nap, whether day or night, was shorter – also because, for example, nighttime sleep was interrupted by longer periods of wakefulness at night.
+Others become tired quickly and need a nap after just a few hours.
+It is also important to keep in mind that a nap may start earlier if the previous nap, whether during the day or night, was shorter – for example, because the night’s sleep was interrupted by longer waking phases.

-In the same way, a nap can also start an hour later because the previous sleep was longer and more restful.
-In the following table, you will find an overview of the awake times of newborns up to children of one year in hours.
+Likewise, a nap may start an hour later if the previous sleep was longer and more restful.
+The following table provides an overview of wakefulness periods from newborns up to children one year old, measured in hours.

 How long do babies and toddlers take to fall asleep?

-The time it takes to fall asleep – like so many things – depends on age and there are only guidelines that parents can use as a reference.
+The time it takes to fall asleep – like many things – depends on age, and there are only general guidelines that parents can follow.

 In general, the following applies:

-• Up to an age of 14 months, a falling asleep time between 15 and 25 minutes is absolutely normal.
+• Up to an age of 14 months, a falling asleep time between 15 and 25 minutes is completely normal.

-• From an age of 15 months, the falling asleep time is usually longer and ranges between 25 and 30 minutes.
+• From an age of 15 months, the time to fall asleep is usually longer and ranges between 25 and 30 minutes.

-Your child's need for sleep is naturally an important aspect, but how long can your child manage to stay awake between naps?
-This time is also strongly influenced by the activities.
-When a child is playfully or mentally stimulated, they get tired again more quickly.
+Your child's need for sleep is naturally an important aspect, but how long can your child stay awake between naps?
+This time is also greatly influenced by the activities.
+When a child is playfully or mentally engaged, they become tired again more quickly.

-Of course, your child's signs of tiredness always take precedence!
+Of course, signs of tiredness in your child always take precedence!
 These may be:

 • Rubbing eyes